farhan-shakib/kick-haha/README.md

 ## What it does?

-* Kicks haha emo out of timeline and replaces with meh.
+* Kicks haha emo out of timeline.
 Tested at www.facebook.com and m.facebook.com (basic one)

 ## What you can do for help?